johnny2smooth/next-blog/posts/prisma.md

 I am having a (not so) easy time synching up DB relationships in Prisma.
 That is not Prisma's fault.
 I think I just need a better understanding of DBs in general first.

 Prisma is super sick so far.
 I just need to take my caterpillar steps before I can butterfly.

+I am writing this front Hankers' living room so I can give myself a little push!